The Bank of Mexico just hiked rates

 The Bank of Mexico just hiked interest rates.

-In the accompanying statement, the bank noted that emerging markets were facing greater uncertainty regarding fiscal, commercial, and migration policies under consideration by the new US administration.
+Thursday’s decision marks the bank’s fourth consecutive rate hike since US President Donald Trump’s election in November.

+However, the three previous hikes — at the November, December, and February meetings — were by 50 basis points.

-The decision came amid a recent slight recovery in the peso.
-The beleaguered Mexican currency is up by about 7% since the day before US President Donald Trump’s inauguration.
+The latest decision comes amid a recent recovery in the peso.
+The beleaguered currency has effectively rebounded to the level last seen on election day (as the currency was dropping against the dollar), and is up by about 5% since Trump’s inauguration, when it traded around 21.9550.

+In a note to clients published ahead of the decision, Capital Economics’ Edward Glossop suggested that the bank may choose to hike by just 25 basis points this time around against the backdrop of the peso’s comeback.

+Additionally, inflation has started to pick up recently: Mexico’s consumer prices rose by 4.86% year-over-year in February, after climbing by 4.72% in January.

 Business Insider Emails & Alerts